haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

 more art than science; a simple change can have cascading and unforeseen effects in the end result.

-How does Inlining slow down runtime performance
+How does Inlining Slow Down Runtime Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Inlining itself does not slow down runtime performance, *lack of* inlining does,